119thSANTA BARBARA CBC

 On Count Day

 You might encounter unexpected participants showing up at your site.
 Not a problem; just include them on your participant lists and thank you for being flexible.
 We don’t expect this to happen often, but sometimes people just don’t mention to us that they are joining the effort!

-Midday Countdown: Goleta Beach at 12:30 near the restaurant
+Midday Countdown: Goleta Beach at 12:30 at the base of the pier

-If you do NOT plan to attend the noon countdown, please communicate your stakeout/targets to the group by calling or texting Rebecca: 805-455-7040.
+- If you do not have a Gmail account, please notify us about your target species by noon by calling or texting Rebecca: 805-455-7040.
 Please leave brief but informative messages if necessary; we will not answer the phone during the 12:30 countdown.

 Smartphone reporting notification

 In the afternoon, we will use smartphone reporting for updates via texts and email.
 Contact Liz Muraoka to sign up for these afternoon reports via GroupMe.
 It will not be activated until the afternoon, to keep us all from going nuts listening to the update pings.
 Liz: Lizmuraoka (at) gmail (dot) com.